-Guitar I .50 credit/1 semester Grades 9-12

-Guitar I is open to all students regardless of proficiency on the guitar.
+Guitar I .50 credit/1 semester Grades 9-12 Guitar I is open to all students regardless of proficiency on the guitar.
 Although the class is designed primarily for beginners, advanced guitarists are welcome to take this course with the approval of the instructor.
 Students will learn to read music notation, chord playing, basic guitar theory, guitar tablature and various musical styles.
 These include blues, rock, jazz, classical and folk.
 Students are required to have their own guitar for this class.
 Preparing music through practice at home and individual/small group performance of pieces (through electronic recording or in person) is required.

-Guitar Ensemble

-Recommendation: Successful completion of all Guitar I competencies; Student must provide their own acoustic/classical style guitar

-.50 credit/1 semester

-Grades 10-12

-Guitar Ensemble encourages any student interested in continuing to improve his/her musical abilities to get involved in this ensemble experience for guitars only.
+Guitar Ensemble Recommendation: Successful completion of all Guitar I competencies; Student must provide their own acoustic/classical style guitar .50 credit/1 semester Grades 10-12 Guitar Ensemble encourages any student interested in continuing to improve his/her musical abilities to get involved in this ensemble experience for guitars only.
 The course continues to emphasize and develop music competencies associated with literacy fundamentals, basic music theory, and performance techniques acquired in Guitar I. Individuals will develop performance and instrumental skills as the ensemble studies quality guitar literature from multiple styles and genres.
 Participation in periodic public performances is required.
 This course can be repeated for an elective credit.
-Progressive Styles Recommendation: Teacher permission .50 credit/semester Grades 9-12

-Progressive Styles is a contemporary music performance and production workshop.
+Progressive Styles Recommendation: Teacher permission .50 credit/semester Grades 9-12 Progressive Styles is a contemporary music performance and production workshop.
 The purpose of this course is to give students a chance to compose, arrange, and perform music that is not usually studied in a traditional band or chorus setting.
 One of two main class goals will be to create or arrange several original or covered compositions, using any combination of rock and/or classical instruments, in a style that is in line with modern rock, blues, reggae, progressive, and/or alternative genre.
 Students will learn how to write lead sheets in order to preserve composition formats.
 The second class goal will be to perform this music in a live setting.
 Students who don't sing or play an instrument could work as sound engineers, light engineers, or in an entertainment production/marketing capacity once trained.
 This course can be repeated for an elective credit.
-Advanced Musicianship Recommendation: Concert Band I & II; or Raymond Singers I & II; teacher recommendation .50 credit/1 semester Grades11-12

-Advanced Musicianship is designed for students that will be furthering their music education in a post secondary environment or those that are participating in the NH All-State audition process.
+Advanced Musicianship Recommendation: Concert Band I & II; or Raymond Singers I & II; teacher recommendation .50 credit/1 semester Grades 11-12 Advanced Musicianship is designed for students that will be furthering their music education in a post secondary environment or those that are participating in the NH All-State audition process.
 It is designed to prepare students for either audition process and theory placement evaluations that are required as part of those two processes.
 Students will be required to prepare music from corresponding solo literature to add to their performance repertoire.
 Upon completion of prepared material, a jury of music educators will assess and provide feedback on the performance.
 Upon approved completion of the jury process, the student will then be required to publicly perform the material in a recital or concert setting.
-Credit will not be awarded until completion of performance.
-Students will also be required to master the skills & concepts necessary to successfully complete a college music theory placement exam.
-Heavy emphasis will be on ear-training and fundamentals of harmony .
-Offered 1st semester only.
-This course can be repeated for an elective credit.
-RHS Drumline .50 credit/1 semester Grades 9-12
+Credit will not be awarded until can be repeated for an elective credit.